Phase Transition in the S&P Stock Market

-We compare these pseudo indices in figure \ref{fig1}, where they are plotted as index $S_0(t)$, written in the form $L_{0}(t)=\ln S_0(t) -l_0$ where $l_0$ ensures equation \myref{29a} also for $S_0$.
-As expected the market index $L_{M}$ calculated with a time window of $t_w=4$ years agrees with $L_{0}$ only qualitatively.
-The average pseudo index $L_{av}(t)$ is very similar to the market index.
-For easier comparison we plot the one year average of $L_{av}(t)$ (dashed line) with the averaged $L_{M}(t)$ (solid line).
+We compare these pseudo indices in figure \ref{fig1} with the index $S_0(t)$, written in the form $L_{0}(t)=\ln S_0(t) -l_0$. $l_0$ ensures equation \myref{29a} also for $L_0$.
+As expected, the market index $L_{M}$ calculated with a time window of $t_w=4$ years agrees with $L_{0}$ only qualitatively.
+The average pseudo index $L_{av}(t)$ is very similar to the market pseudo index $L_{M}$.
+This is somewhat surprising since we will see that $e_i^{(0)}(\tau)$ can change with time.
 Especially in the years 2001-2008 the index exhibits considerably larger average returns than the pseudo indices.
-This effect interpreted as phase transition in to a stiff market has been detected by Kenett et al. \cite{kenn}, where correlations with the index have been subtracted from the stock correlations.
-An increase of the former correlation leads to smaller subtracted correlations after 2001. $L_{M}$ and $L_{av}$ are very close.
-This is somewhat surprising since we will see that $e_i^{(0)}(\tau)$ can change with time.
+This effect can be interpreted as phase transition into a stiff market.
+It was detected in \cite{kenn}, where correlations with the index have been subtracted from the stock correlations.
+An increase of the former correlation leads to smaller subtracted correlations after 2001.

 For the squared difference $\Delta^2$ of $r_M$ and $r_{av}$ given by

 we derive in appendix A the inequality

 with $\bar{\beta}$ the mean of $\beta_i$.
 The average correlation $C_{av}$